awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

 ~~~~~~~~~~~~~~~~~~~~

 Profiles are the preferred way to use credentials in an |sdk-net| application.
 You don't have to
-specify where the profile is stored; you only reference the profile by name.
+specify where the profile is stored.
+You only reference the profile by name.
 The |sdk-net| retrieves
 the corresponding credentials, as described in the previous section.

 The preferred way to specify a profile is to define an :code:`AWSProfileName` value in the